 - Jenny has 20K Instagram followers, gets about 1,000 likes per photo and has an average of 3,000 people look at her Instagram stories.
 She gets about 200,000 pageviews to her blog a month.
 Like Jane and Julie, she writes about the same topics of fashion.
 However, she every week has a post about what to buy on Amazon, every week shares a collage of must-buys under $50, has a daily newsletter, weekly newsletter, and monthly newsletter and a private Facebook group where members pay $3/month to be a part.
 She has 1-2 sponsored Instagram posts and 3-5 sponsored blog posts per month.
 Jenny makes about $350,000/year before taxes and expenses.

 My point with these three is revenue streams, site traffic, and engagement can dramatically affect your income.
-A blogger may be doing few sponsored posts, but getting a higher rate than your peers because of their engagement or traffic.
+A blogger may be doing few sponsored posts, but getting a higher rate than her peers because of their engagement or traffic.
 A blogger may focus on Instagram and do several low-rate sponsored posts finding that is easy and lucrative.
 Another blogger may not do much with Instagram and focus on their blog and newsletter audience.
 Therefore, it's really hard to tell how much money a blogger is making just by number of followers or number of sponsored posts.

 How Does This Affect You as a Blog Reader?